Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 The website is governed by French law.
 Users outside of French territory must categorically accept the enforcement of French laws when visiting the website and using any of the website’s functions.

-To the best of its ability, INSERM US14 aims to ensure the accuracy and the regular update of information at the moment of publication on the website.
+To the best of its ability, INSERM, US14 – Orphanet aims to ensure the accuracy and the regular update of information at the moment of publication on the website.

-However, INSERM US14 cannot wholly guarantee the accuracy, precision nor the exhaustively of the information available on the website.
+However, INSERM, US14 – Orphanet cannot wholly guarantee the accuracy, precision nor the exhaustively of the information available on the website.
 The information available on the website is non-contractual, and can be changed at any time.

-Information provided by Orphadata powered by Orphanet is not intended to replace professional health care.
+Information provided by Orphanet is not intended to replace professional health care.
 Only medical professionals are authorised to give medical advice.

 The information provided in Orphanet’s encyclopaedia is based on published scientific articles.
-Disease profiles are expert-reviewed texts.
+Disease summaries are expert-reviewed texts.
 These general texts may not apply to specific cases, due to the extensive variability of disease expression.
-Some information may appear shocking.
-It is of the utmost importance to check with a medical professional if the provided information is relevant or not to a specific case.
+Some information may alarm users : it is of the utmost importance to check with a medical professional if the provided information is relevant or not to a specific case.

-Information in Orphanet is updated on a regular basis.
-It may happen that new discoveries are made in between updates and do not yet appear in the disease profile.
+Information in the Orphanet website (www.orpha.net) is updated on a regular basis.
+New discoveries could have been made in between updates and do not yet appear on on the website.
 The date of the last update is always indicated.
 Professionals are encouraged to always consult the most recent publications before making any decisions based on the information provided.

-Orphanet cannot be held responsible for harmful, truncated or erroneous use of any information found in the Orphanet database.
+INSERM, US14 -Orphanet cannot be held responsible for harmful, truncated or erroneous use of any information foundon the Orphanet website.

-The clinician using the information provided in Orphanet is solely responsible for the diagnosis made.
+The clinician using the information provided in Orphanet is solely responsible for any diagnosis made.

-The classifications are produced using scientific publications and/or expert opinion.
-The classifications are updated on a regular basis, and new classifications are added when available.
-Orphanet cannot guarantee the exhaustivity of these classifications.
+Disease information (disease nomenclature and classifications, summaries, phenotypic and disability annotations, genetic information, etc) are produced using scientific publications and/or expert opinion.
+This information is updated on a regular basis, and new information is added when available.
+INSERM, US14 – Orphanet cannot guarantee the exhaustivity of these classifications.

-Information concerning expert resources is collected on a national level in participating countries.
+Information concerning expert resources is collected on a national level in countries that are full members of the Orphanet network.
 The database cannot be considered to be exhaustive.

-If an expert centre, an expert laboratory, a professional, a research project, a clinical trial, a registry, a patient organisation or an institution is not listed for a certain region or country, this could be because Orphanet has not yet identified this information, or because the person in charge has refused to be listed in Orphanet.
-It is also possible that no expert centre, expert laboratory, professional, research project, clinical trial, registry, patient organisation or institution exists for the zone or the disease in question.
+If an expert centre, a laboratory or diagnostic test, a professional, a research project, a clinical trial, a patient registry, a patient organisation, a biobank or an institution is not listed for a certain region or country, this could be because Orphanet has not yet identified this information, because the Orphanet national team is currently not collecting this information, or because the person in charge has refused to be listed in Orphanet.
+It is also possible that such resource exists for the zone or the disease in question.

-In no circumstance should the listed expert centres be considered to be the only centres suitable for diagnosis and treatment.
-These centres are intended to provide an expert opinion when needed.
+Under no circumstances should the listed expert centres be considered to be the only centres suitable for diagnosis and treatment.

 Disclaimer